ayazhafiz/gradec/README.md

 #### Score comments

 `gradec` calculates the grade/score of an assignment by accumulating _score comments_ on a commit.
-Score comments have the (regex) grammar
+Score comments have the grammar

 ```regex
 ([+|-]\d+)(:.*)?